 We are in an unprecedented data-rich, model-rich, and computationally-advanced moment.
 We now have remote sensing capabilities that allow for more direct measurement of structural, functional, and in some cases taxonomic diversity (REFS).
 Mention sensors like GEDI and EMIT and forthcoming missions like SBG and CHIME.
 Forthcoming missions like NISAR and BIOMASS XYZ.
 Also SIF (TROPOMI); ECOSTRESS; mention GeoNEX - fluxes from geostationary satellites, CO2 concentrations from OCO-2/3, methane emissions from EMIT., Important abiotic conditions like soil moisture from SMAP, ground water from GRACE, and surface water flows from SWOT.
 Disturbance dynamics including fire activity from VIIRS, and fine-scale disturbances from Harmonized Landsat-Sentinel-2 dataset and high-res commercial satellite providers through CSDA program like Planet.

 LBA began before the launch of EOS Terra and Aqua satellites.
 Landsat the prime tool for monitoring deforestation (Skole and Tucker 1993) and through the first decade of LBA research it would be applied to estimate logging (Asner et al. 2005) and understory forest fires (Morton et al. 2011).
 Remote sensing in early ecological models that used satellite data such as CASA (Potter et al. 1993), were originally designed to incorporate NDVI data from polar orbiting weather satellites (AVHRR) calibrated to net ecosystem exchange.
+Among the earliest major results of LBA, was the recognition that tower based estimates of NEE had very different seasonality than the predictions of models at the time (Saleska et al. 2003).
+Understanding this mismatch motivated new linkages with more sophisticated remote sensing data.
+Interpreting MODIS data led to the observation that the Amazon region has a distinct seasonal signal of green-up and brown-down (Huete et al.2006).
+Part of this signal resulted from land use change because pastures and crops are senescent (brown) in the dry season.
+But, forests showed a seasonal pattern of green up even during droughts (Saleska et al. 2007).
+Part of this pattern could be explained by BRDF induced artifacts (Morton et al. 2014) although even after these are removed a seasonal signal remains.
+Part of the seasonal signal is related to the annual replacement of old leaves with new leaves at the end of the dry season (Wu et al. 2016).
+We are still untangling the signal of Amazon phenology that has multiple causes including seasonal changes in the vertical distribution of leaves visible in spaceborne lidar data (IceSat GLAS) (Tang & Dubayah 2017) and variable spatial patterns of leaf replacement inferred from SIF data from Tropomi (Doughty et al. 2019).
+New technologies moving beyond greenness measurements are providing deep insights into the function of tropical forests.

 The knowledge gaps/questions that PANGEA will address cannot be answered without pan-tropical satellite observations, integrative analyses, and models.
 However, we are currently unable to fully leverage these satellite datasets without coordinated calibration and validation measurements.
 Major data gaps and process uncertainties in tropical forests currently limit algorithm and product development, preventing the global utility of these sensors from being fully realized.
 Scale mismatches exist for desired retrievals from nearly all of these satellites.
 For example, differences need reconciliing between the approximately 1 km footprint of tower-based eddy covariance fluxes and x-20 km satellite retrievals of gross primary productivity, methane fluxes, and ecosystem respiration.
 Similarly, leaf- and organismal-scale measures of diversity like functional traits and structural attributes scale non-linearly to pixels that incorporate multiple species or ecosystems at the 30-60 m scale (REFS).
 Reconciling these scale mismatches requires collocated ground, tower, drone, aircraft, and satellite measurements in combination with advances in understanding of processes that underpin scaling theory (REF).